puppetlabs/puppet-docs/source/guides/rest_api.markdown

 will be different depending on where your ssldir is and your node name.
-For simplicity, lets look at this command without the certificate related options, which I'll assume you're either passing in as above or changing the [security policy] (./security.html) so that you don't need to be authenticated.
+For simplicity, lets look at this command without the certificate related options, which I'll assume you're either passing in as above or changing the [security policy](./security.html) so that you don't need to be authenticated.
-If you are changing the security policy curl will want a -k or --insecure option to connect to an https address without certificates.
+If you are changing the security policy curl will want a -k or `--insecure` option to connect to an https address without certificates.

     curl --insecure -H 'Accept: yaml' https://puppetmaster:8140/production/catalog/mymachine